-Step 3 - Tilt the Laser to Make Display Value Equal to the Set Point
+Step 4 - Tilt the Laser to Make Display Value Equal to the Set Point

 - a.
-There are two ways to use the Set Point: - To Go This is the amount the laser beam needs to be tilted until the Far point value is equal to the Near point value.
-Here you will tilt the laser until the To Go value is zero within your tolerance - Set Point This is the value you want the main display value to be set to.
-The laser is bucked-in when the display value equals the Set Point.
-In this example, you want the display value of .0136 to be equal to .0149 (Set Point). - b.
-Move the target back to the Near point and the display value should be equal to the Set Point. - c.
+There are 2 ways to adjust the laser: - To Go This is the amount the laser beam needs to be tilted in the Roll Axis until the Far point value is equal to the Near point value.
+Here you will tilt the laser's adjustment base Roll Axis until the To Go value is zero within your tolerance. - Set Point This is the value you want the main display value to be set to.
+The laser is bucked-in (aligned) when the display value = the Set Point.

+Note: for Laser Outside case, the sign of the Set Point is opposite of the display value.
+For the Laser Inside case, the sign of the Set Point is the same as the display value.
+Pay attention to the signs!

+In the Laser Outside example, you want to adjust the laser until the display value -.0298 = .0149 (Set Point).

+- b.
+After adjusting the laser, move the target back to the Near point and the display value should be equal to the Set Point. - c.
 If not, then repeat Steps 2 and 3 until the display values are the same at both the Near and Far points.
-The laser is now bucked-in to the two reference points for a line on a surface. - d.
-Make sure to zero out the display on the Near point when the laser is bucked in.
+The laser is now bucked-in to the 2 reference points for a line on a surface. - d.
+Make sure to zero out the display on the Near point before measuring the flatness/straightness.